-Sydney is not my favourite part of Australia – it’s too similar to home for me – but it has a lot of appeals and I completely understand why a lot of people spend so much time there.
-Plus, I think it’s a great first stop in Australia – it is a huge city with a lot of conveniences, making it easy to adjust to Aussie lifestyle and, if you’re in the country for a year or two, get a bank account, phone, and other things set up.
+Sydney is not my favourite part of Australia – it’s too similar to home for me – but it has a lot of appeals.
+In fact, it is one of many travellers’ reasons to visit Australia and I completely understand why a lot of people spend so much time there.
+There’s the world famous Opera House, kilometre after kilometre of stunning beaches and cool and quirky suburbs.
+If you end up living in the city, its great position in southern New South Wales means that you’ll be in prime location to reach national parks such as the Blue Mountains and Mount Kosciuszko on a weekend away.
+Plus, I think Sydney is a great first stop in Australia – it is a huge city with a lot of conveniences, making it easy to adjust to Aussie lifestyle and, if you’re moving to Australia for a year or two, get a bank account, phone, and other things set up.

 I wouldn’t recommend booking your entire Australia trip before you get out to the land Down Under – you’ll never know where you want to go and what you want to do, and you can generally find places to stay.
 But it’s definitely a great idea to book your hostel before arriving in Sydney.
 To make this easier for you, I’ve rounded up a list of some of the best hostels in Sydney: